How to Become a Teacher in Vermont

 In Vermont, there are alternative routes to teacher licensure.

 Peer Review is an alternative route to licensure for individuals who have not completed a traditional educator preparation program at a college or university.
 Rather, these individuals acquire the knowledge and skills needed to meet the Core Teaching Standards through coursework and experiences.
-It is important to note that this route requires an individual to possess a Bachelor's Degree prior to getting accepted.
-The Peer Review Application Form can be completed if you are interested in this route.
+It is important to note that this route requires an individual to possess a bachelor's degree prior to getting accepted.

 Vermont's Agency of Education asks that educators go through a Transcript Review process for Initial Licensure.
 This would allow educators to receive specific endorsements.
 In addition to initial licensure, the Transcript Review process gives the opportunity for teachers who are already licensed to add new endorsements for added areas of expertise.
 To apply, fill out the Application for Transcript Review.